cellsignal/projectionpursuit/APP and QFMatch/README.md

-Please see README_APP_and_QFMatch.py python script or README_APP_and_QFMatch.sh shell script.
+Please refer to the README_APP_and_QFMatch.py Python script or README_APP_and_QFMatch.sh shell script.

-Try to run one of them to reproduce results.
+Attempt to execute either of them to replicate the results.

-You may need to install python dependencies with deps_python.sh shell script.
+You might need to install Python dependencies using the deps_python.sh shell script.